The Image Centre: History

 The centre was in part created to display some of the 292,000 photos from Black Star which it had received as an anonymous donation.

 In August 2013, Paul Roth, a former senior curator and director of photography at Corcoran Gallery of Art was appointed as new director of the Ryerson Image Centre.
 In March 2015, the museum has acquired the archive of Berenice Abbott, which included more than 6,000 photos and 7,000 negatives.

+In July 2022, the centre renamed itself "the Image Centre".
+This followed the renaming of Ryerson University to Toronto Metropolitan University in April 2022, in response to concerns about Egerton Ryerson's influence on the Canadian Indian residential school system.